AU-Master-Thesis/thesis/sections/3-methodology/study-1/variable-structure.typ

 - $l_m$ groups variables together into chunks with even relative distance in time.
 After each $l_m$ group of variables the size between each increases by $1$.

 @f.variable-timesteps illustrates how the algorithm place the variables, and how the parameters influence the output.
 One thing of note is that $l_m - 1 = l_h$ achieves an even spacing of all variables. \
 A thorough argument for this method of placing variables is not provided in the paper nor the source code.
-However, a plausible argument for this approach can be made based on the theory presented earlier in #todo[ref].
+However, a plausible argument for this approach can be made based on the theory presented earlier in @s.b.factor-graphs.
 Firstly, variables close to the current state are placed with little distance between each other to ensure high maneuverability and fidelity.
 This arrangement ensures that the immediate future, has a higher influence on the trajectory optimized for.
 Secondly, variables spaced further into the future are less dense to prevent them from overwhelming the influence of near-term variables.
 This spacing accounts for the increasing uncertainty and broader maneuvers required as the robot plans further ahead.
 As the figure shows $l_m$ can be modified to control how closely variables are grouped. $l_m = 1$ gives an strictly monotonically increasing sequence.
 As $l_m$ increases the number of variables increases.
 The bottom sequence with $l_m = 3$ strikes a balance between certain immediate control and broader future planning.

-This results in a tradeoff between accuracy and computational efficiency

-packed into even distanced groups.

 // The middle sequence with lm=19lm​=19 demonstrates this, with larger gaps indicating less frequent updates for distant future states.
 This approach captures uncertainty without excessive computational load.
 //